home-assistant/home-assistant.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### {% linkable_title fire_event() %}

-Fire an event on the HomeAssistant bus, for other components to hear.
+Fire an event on the Home Assistant bus, for other components to hear.

 #### {% linkable_title Synopsis %}